apexearth/user-input-keyboard/README.md

     var keyboard = window.keyboardInput(document)

-When the user presses "A", keyboard would contain the following.
+When the user presses "A", keyboard will contain the following.

     {
         "A": 1
     }

-When the user releases "A", and then presses "F", keyboard would contain the following.
+When the user releases "A", and then presses "F", keyboard will contain the following.

     {
         "A": 0,
         "F": 1
     }

+### Intercepting Events

+Events can be intercepted using the `afterEvent` option.

+    var keyboard = window.keyboardInput(document, {
+        afterEvent: (key, event) => {
+            // key   === vkey string of key pressed
+            // event === original keyboard event
+        }
+    })

 ## Tests